 Another way of looking at it is that precious metals ownership has shifted from weak hands (speculators, hedge funds, etc.), who only care about chasing price trends, to strong hands, who will not be trading out of their holdings.

-We are now in the favorable period seasonally for precious metals.
+We are now in a favorable period seasonally for precious metals.
 Demand from Asia as well as jewelry demand in the West usually picks up in the fall heading into the holiday season.

 Favorable seasonality didn't stop prices from falling last year, to be sure.
 Seasonality can't be counted on every year.
 But with gold and silver prices having bounced off their most deeply oversold levels in years, the technical setup for a seasonal rally into early 2014 looks promising.

-And if a "black swan" event were to roil the over-leveraged futures markets (something that is impossible to predict, but that should be considered as a possibility), the coming rally could be explosive.
+And if a "black swan" event were to roil the over-leveraged futures markets (something impossible to predict, but that should be considered as a possibility), the coming rally could be explosive.

 Order Online or Call Money Metals Exchange at 1-800-800-1865 for Precious Metals Coins, Bars, and Rounds.
 We Buy Back Too!